A note on the growth factor in Gaussian elimination for Higham matrices: Introduction

-Obviously, for the matrix $A$ in the linear system (\ref{eq:1.1}), if one is able to prove a satisfactory priori bound for $\rho_{n}(A)$, then it is safe not to pivot in computing the $LU$ factorization of the matrix $A$ (or to choose diagonal pivots based on other considerations such as sparsity preservation) (see, \cite{A.K,NJ}).
+Obviously, for the matrix $A$ in the linear system (\ref{eq:1.1}), if one is able to prove a satisfactory priori bound for $\rho_{n}(A)$, then it is safe not to pivot in computing the $LU$ factorization of the matrix $A$ (or to choose diagonal pivots based on other considerations such as sparsity preservation) \cite{A.K,NJ}.
+In addition, this insight holds significant guiding importance for the development of efficient algorithms to solve complex linear systems (\ref{eq:1.1}).

 For any Higham matrix $A$, the growth factor in Gaussian elimination